 As you probably know already, stress can destroy your health.

 When you combine this familiar activity with some mindfulness techniques, you transform inhaling and exhaling into meditation.
-And with meditation techniques, you can transform your chemistry, your mental state, your entire body and, ultimately, your life.
+With meditation techniques, you can transform your chemistry, your mental state, your entire body, and, ultimately, your life.

 Research has shown meditation can reduce the levels of the stress hormone, cortisol, in your bloodstream.
 And it increases your attention span - something that always seems to disappear when you're stressed.

 Best of all, you don't have to be a pro to enjoy the rewards of meditation.
 The two forms of meditation for beginners you're going to learn here are easy to do with a little practice.
 They can take only about 5 minutes and you can do them anywhere.

 But please - before we get started - keep this in mind: The key is to suspend judgment when you're doing this.
 Don't worry about if you're doing it right.
 Or if you feel weird or foolish.
 Or wonder, "Am I getting results from this?"

 While these exercises center around an activity all of us do every second of our lives, it also may be a little different from what you're used to